Khandas

-Khandas is a small village in the Raigad district, of Maharashtra, India, approximately 100 km from Mumbai and roughly 34 km from Karjat station.

-The village is situated in the foothills of Bhimashanker Hills a popular spot for treks closest to Mumbai.

 Khandas is a small village in Maharashtra India approximately 34 km from Karjat station.

 It is the starting point for the trek to Bhimashanker.
 It takes approximately 4 hours to reach Bhimashanker from Khandas village via Ganesh Ghat which is an easier route.
 The other route to Bhimashanker from Khandas is via Sidi Ghat which is a shorter route compared to Ganesh Ghat but quite tough, especially during Monsoon.
 Khandas village is in itself a very beautiful place.
 Regular Taxis, Buses, Three Wheelers etc. are available from Karjat for Khandas.
 Local guides are also regularly available for Bhimashankar journey.